 In 1953, Elvis Presley walked into Sun Studio Studios and recorded his first songs.
 They were also acoustic guitar cover songs: “That’s When Your Heartache Begins” and “My Happiness” by The Ink Spots.
 Luckily, producer Sam Phillips kept the masters and released both and they exist as a recording artifact of the evolution of a legendary artist.

-We passed on the offer to sell the rights, although there was no certainty of her success.
+We passed on the offer to sell the master rights, although there was no certainty of her success.
 But I believed in her talent and I had a strong conviction the recordings would be valuable one day.

 Between 2015 and 2018, “Apologize” was her #1 most streamed track worldwide: